dceara/ovn/ai-plans/FDP-2646/plan.md

     -   **DOT**: If extension is `.dot` (or default).
     -   **Mermaid**: If extension is `.mmd` or `.mermaid`.
 3.  **Behavior**:
     -   If this argument is present, it must be the *only* argument (besides the program name).
-If others are present, exit with error.
     -   The program should initialize the engine (construct the graph).
     -   Dump the graph to the specified file.
     -   The graph edges must be labeled with the name of the change handler function (if any).